EliCohen/legal/mystocky/terms-of-use.md

 ### 4.2 Subscription Terms

 - **Billing:** Subscriptions are billed through Apple's App Store via StoreKit
-- **Renewal:** Subscriptions auto-renew at the end of each billing period unless canceled
+- **Renewal:** Subscriptions auto-renew at the end of each billing period unless canceled at least 24 hours before the end of the current period
 - **Cancellation:** You can cancel at any time through your Apple ID Settings:
   - Open the App Store
   - Tap your profile icon
   - Go to **Subscriptions → MyStocky → Manage Subscription**
   - Select **Cancel Subscription**
   - Cancellation takes effect at the end of the current billing period
 - **Refunds:** Apple's refund policy applies.
-Refund requests must be submitted to Apple within 14 days of purchase.
+Refund requests must be submitted to Apple (e.g., via reportaproblem.apple.com).
 We do not process refunds directly.

 ### 4.3 Free Trial (If Applicable)